Buck Henry: Saturday Night Live

-Henry hosted NBC's Saturday Night Live ten times between 1976 and 1980, making him the show's most frequent host during its initial five-year run.
+Henry hosted NBC's Saturday Night Live ten times between 1976 and 1980, making him the show's most frequent host during its initial five-year run and on November 19, 1977, Henry became the first to host five times.
 It became a tradition during these years for Henry to host the final show of each season, beginning with the 1976–1977 season.
 Henry's frequent host record was broken when Steve Martin made his 11th appearance as host of the show on the finale episode of the 1988–1989 season.
 During the episode of October 30, 1976, Henry was injured in the forehead by John Belushi's katana in the samurai sketch.
 Henry's head began to bleed and he was forced to wear a large bandage on his forehead for the rest of the show.
 As a gag, the members of the SNL cast each wore a bandage on their foreheads as well.